About Dr. Sudip K. Mazumder Heading link

 He is the Director of Laboratory for Energy and Switching-Electronics Systems (LESES) and a Professor in the Department of Electrical and Computer Engineering at the University of Illinois at Chicago (UIC).
 He has about 30 years of professional experience and has held R&D and design positions in leading industrial organizations and has served as Technical Consultant for several industries.
 He also serves as the President of NextWatt LLC, a small business organization that he setup in 2008.

 His current areas of research interests are a) Switching-sequence and switching-transition based control of power-electronic systems and networks; b) Power electronics for renewable energy, electric vehicles and energy storage, and micro/smart grid; and c) Optically-triggered wide-bandgap power-electronics device and control technologies and SiC and GaN device based high-frequency and high-voltage power electronics.

 Since joining UIC in 2001, He has been awarded 55 sponsored projects by NSF, DOE, ONR, ARPA-E, CEC, EPA, AFRL, NASA, NAVSEA, and multiple leading industries.
 He has published over 255 refereed papers in prestigious journals and conferences and has published 1 book and 10 book chapters, and has 11 issued and multiple pending patents.
 He has presented over 110 keynote, plenary, distinguished, and invited presentations at leading international conferences, organizations and institutions and currently, he also holds 10 issued patents with several pending.

 He was named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2016 and a Fellow of the American Association for the Advancement of Science (AAAS) in 2020 for his contributions encompassing multi-scale control of power-electronic systems.
 He served as a Distinguished Lecturer for the IEEE Power Electronics Society (2016-2019) and since 2021 serving as a Regional Distinguished Lecturer for the IEEE Power Electronics Society for the US region.
-He is the current Editor-in-Chief at Large for IEEE Transactions on Power Electronics, often considered as the leading journal in power electronics.
+He is the current Editor-at-Large for IEEE Transactions on Power Electronics, often considered as the leading journal in power electronics.
 Currently/previously, he also serves/served as the Editor-in-Chief, Guest Editor-in-Chief, and Editorial Board Member for multiple prestigious IEEE and other Transactions.